keks24/raspberry-pi-luks/README.md

 $ losetup --detach "/dev/loop2"
 ```

-# Install the modified image
+# Installing the modified image
 The image is now prepared and can be copied to the `SD card`:
 ```bash
 $ dd if="raspberrypi_sd_card_backup.img" of="/dev/sdx" bs="512b" status="progress" && sync